-Dr. Suway and Dr. Cabrera specialize in the treatment of gum disease and the placement of dental implants.
+Dr. Suway and Dr. Toscano specialize in the treatment of gum disease and the placement of dental implants.
 They can perform effective "cleaning" procedures in deep pockets known as scaling and root planing, and also prescribe antibiotic medications to treat infection and halt the progression of the disease.

 In the case of bone loss, the doctors are able to perform tissue grafts to promote natural tissue regeneration and to insert dental implants if a tooth or several teeth are missing.
 “Toothy” or "gummy" looking smiles can be treated with recontouring or regenerating the gingival tissue to create an even and aesthetically pleasing appearance.